TheDanielTp/1st_Workshop_Java_Souls/README.md

 **Pro Tip**: Don't Repeat Yourself (DRY).
-Use inheritance to implement methods in parent classes and only override them where necessary.
+Use inheritance to implement methods in the parent classes and only override them where necessary.

-**Note**: Everytime a player or a monsters performs an action, you should print the action's corresponding message in the terminal.
+**Note**: Every time a player or a monster performs an action, you should print the action's corresponding message in the terminal.
 For example, if a player uses a basic attack against a monster it could be:
 <br><br>Gholi attacked Dragon!<br>Dragon took 25 damage!